andersonleal/motia-example/README.md

 - **Python Module Errors**: Ensure you've installed all required Python packages with `pip install -r requirements.txt`
 - **Authentication Errors**: Verify your API credentials and follow the authentication flow
 - **Webhook Issues**: Make sure the webhook endpoint is publicly accessible or properly configured for testing
 - **Token Refresh Errors**: Check that your OAuth tokens are valid and that the refresh flow is working properly
+- **Pub/Sub Not Working**: Verify that your Pub/Sub topic and subscription are properly configured and that your service account has the necessary permissions